mqtt-tools/mqttwarn/README.md

 ; one of: CRITICAL, DEBUG, ERROR, INFO, WARN loglevel     = DEBUG

-; path to file containing self-defined functions for formatmap and datamap ; omit the '.py' extension functions = 'myfuncs'
+; path to file containing self-defined functions for formatmap, alldata, and datamap ; omit the '.py' extension functions = 'myfuncs'